Memorial Gymnasium (Vanderbilt University): Construction and unusual design

 Memorial Gymnasium was built in the early 1950s, designed by Edwin A. Keeble.
 It was dedicated as the campus memorial to students and alumni killed in World War II; a plaque commemorating these people is displayed in the lobby.
 At the time of its construction, there was a serious discussion within the Vanderbilt community about whether the school should de-emphasize intercollegiate athletics.
 As a compromise, the gymnasium was built to hold only about 8,000 seats, and it would be readily adaptable to other uses.

 The gymnasium floor was built up above its surroundings, more in the nature of a stage.
 The areas out of bounds along the sidelines were very wide, in contrast with the small facility which it replaced, where the walls were right along the sidelines and players could scrape their shoulders bringing the ball up the court.
 This necessitated the placement of the benches at each end of the court, which was not highly unusual at the time.
 In addition, each goal was originally anchored by two far-reaching beams attached to support columns, with extra support coming from cables stretching all the way to the gym's ceiling.
 (In the case of a backboard shatter or beam fracture, replacing the old goals would be highly difficult, compared to the usual goal setup at most venues.)
 The main gym, unlike the practice gyms, does not have air conditioning.
 Until a 2017 renovation, the shot clocks were positioned below the backboard on the player's right.
 A new conventional Spalding backstop, with a Daktronics shot clock above the center of the goal, was installed for the 2017–18 season.

 Memorial Gym is well known for its unusual design.
 The end-of-the-floor bench location is now unique in major college basketball, and said to give Vanderbilt a home court advantage, since no other facility in which opponents play is arranged in such a way.
 The interior walls were unpainted cinder blocks prior to a major renovation in the early 2000s.
-The middle of the three decks has a low ceiling and when the house lights are turned off during game play gives the distinct impression of watching a Cinemascope movie of basketball.
+The middle of the three decks has a low ceiling; when the house lights are turned off during game play gives the distinct impression of watching a Cinemascope movie of basketball.

 For many years opposing coaches complained they had to coach their team from the baseline, making it very tough to communicate from the other end of the floor.
 This was due to the placement of the team benches on the baselines.
 However, beginning in the 2015–16 season, coaches were given typical coaching boxes that ran up the sideline, as in every other college gym.
 Now, even though their teams are still on the baseline, the coaches have the ability to roam the sideline up to the end of a regulation NCAA coaching box.